 Students may accelerate their progress to the degree by taking required and/or elective courses during Columbia's Summer Term, which runs from late May through mid-August.
 Given the intensive nature of these courses, as well as the fact that the summer term includes courses that do not count toward the GS degree, GS students are cautioned to choose their summer term classes in consultation with their GS academic advisors, who will provide advance approval of their summer course selections.

 GS students may take a maximum of 15 points for the entire summer term, with no more than nine points in either of the six-week sessions or in overlapping sessions.
-Students should consult with their departments for specific policies and/or course restrictions when taking courses to be applied toward their major.
+Students should consult with their departments for specific policies or course restrictions when taking courses to be applied toward their major.